 Program Description

 State pupil transportation aids are determined under the provisions of Wis.
 Stat. §.
 121.58.
 The appropriation for reimbursement of transporting public and nonpublic school pupils who are actually transported is found in Wis.
 Stat. §.
 20.255(2)(cr).
-Review the following two documents for important information regarding COVID-19 guidance:

 Click below for more information:

-- Transportation Aid Information (links to four documents or webpages to assist in the process)
+- Transportation Aid Information (links to four documents or web pages to assist in the process)

 - Reimbursement Rates